NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/examples.png" alt="Examples"></div>

 Ellipses, lines of bearing, pie wedges, multi-sided polygons, stars, ellipse roses, hypocycloids, polyfoils, epicycloids, and hearts can be created from parameters in the layer data or from default parameters in the *Create Shapes* tool.
+Note that the layer created is a memory layer and will not be saved with the QGIS project.
+You need to manually save the layer or use the [Memory Layer Saver](http://plugins.qgis.org/plugins/MemoryLayerSaver/) plugin.

-The following are the details for creating each.
-All of these shapes are created centered about the point or from the point.
+All of the shapes are created centered around the input points.
 Common elements are:

 * **Input points layer** - Select the desired points layer.
 * **Output layer name** - Select a name for the output layer that will be created in QGIS as a memory layer.
+* **Output CRS** - Specify the output layer's coordinate reference system (CRS).
+This can either be the same as that of the input layer, the same as the project CRS, or WGS 84.
+It defaults to the input layer's CRS.

 ### Ellipse